WFNI: FM 107.5 The Fan

 The simulcast with FM translator W298BB (107.5 FM) was officially launched on February 19, 2013, following a short test period.
 At first, the translator sometimes broke away from 1070 with a different broadcast schedule, carrying ESPN Radio's The Herd and SVP & Rusillo in middays before simulcasting WFNI's The Ride with JMV.
 All other local shows and local play-by-play were simulcast, with the AM and FM feeds splitting whenever conflicts arose.

 On October 16, 2015, Emmis split the simulcast of WFNI and W298BB.
 A new translator, W228CX at 93.5, began simulcasting WFNI full-time, as W298BB began carrying ESPN Radio on a full-time basis.

 On March 30, 2017, the simulcast switched back to W298BB, due to problems with W228CX interfering with other nearby stations, while also discontinuing the full-time ESPN national feed.
 With the move, WFNI began calling itself "107.5 and 1070 The Fan."
+In preparation for the station's wind-down, the signal source for W298BB became WIBC-HD2 instead of WFNI, with the branding changing to "93.5 and 107.5 The Fan".

-The AM frequency went off the air at midnight on August 3, 2021, as Emmis sold portions of the land on which the AM station's transmitters are located for commercial development.
+The AM frequency went off the air at midnight on August 3, 2021.
+Emmis sold portions of the land on which the AM station's towers were located for commercial real estate development.

-On June 13, 2022, Emmis announced it would sell its entire cluster in Indianapolis to Urban One.
+On June 13, 2022, Emmis announced it would sell all of its Indianapolis stations to Urban One.
+Emmis continues to own the license and occasionally runs WFNI on a temporary transmitter since it was signed off to preserve the license.
+The national ESPN Radio schedule is heard, aside from an hourly station identification.

-WFNI 1070 is back on the air running ESPN network programming at low power.